 Many of the potential customers for our Packet8 service have requested that our products and services be designed to interoperate with their existing networks, each of which may have different specifications and use multiple standards.
 Our customers' networks may contain multiple generations of products from different vendors that have been added over time as their networks have grown and evolved.
 Our products must interoperate with these products as well as with future products in order to meet our customers' requirements.
 In some cases, we may be required to modify our product designs to achieve a sale, which may result in a longer sales cycle, increased research and development expense, and reduced operating margins.
 If our products do not interoperate with existing equipment or software in our customers' networks, installations could be delayed, orders for our products could be canceled or our products could be returned.
-This could harm our business, financial condition or results of operations.
+In addition, contractual obligations may require us to continue to provide services that interoperate whether cost effective or in our interests.
+Any of these factors could harm our business, financial condition or results of operations.